 Sadly the French Court didn’t get the whole ‘Cinderella story’ memo.

-To them Jeanne was a ‘whore’; sure she’d been cleaned up, but she was nothing more than a guttersnipe from the back streets of Paris.
+To them Jeanne was a ‘whore’.
+Sure she’d been cleaned up, but she was nothing more than a cheap guttersnipe who got lucky.

-Women literally had to be bribed or straight up paid off to become friends with Jeanne.
+Women literally had to be bribed to become friends with Jeanne.

-Others, irate that this cheap strumpet had been chosen as mistress over noble born ladies, started spreading gossip filled bitchy pamphlets about Jeanne.
+Those that didn’t ‘befriend’ Jeanne, remained irate that this strumpet had been chosen as mistress over noble born ladies.
+And so, in true OTT mean girls spirit, they started spreading rumour and gossip filled pamphlets about Jeanne across court.

-Not only that but her first favour from the King wasn’t a request for money, political power or jewels…it was for mercy.
+Not only that but just to prove that she was more than the cheap gold digger she was painted as, Jeannes first favour from the King wasn’t a request for money, political power or jewels…it was for mercy.

-Jeanne was known for saving people from execution; falling to her knees and refusing to get up until the King agreed to spare lives.
+Infact, Jeanne became known for saving people from execution; falling to her knees and refusing to get up until the King agreed to spare lives.

 She notably saved a debt ridden couple from beheading and a young women who was due to be hung after not reporting her still born child as dead.

-In 1770 Marie Antionette married the Kings grandson (and heir) and joined French Court.
+In 1770 Marie Antionette married the Kings grandson (and heir). joining the French Court.

 Upon seeing Jeanne, Marie asked what she did and was told that Jeanne gave the King ‘pleasure.’